faizan2786/nalu_implementation/README.md

 For the **simple NAC** I evaluate the addition operation on the generated training data `y = x1 + x2`.
 Whereas, for the **complex NAC**
 I use simple multiplication function `y = x1 * x2` to evaluate the netwrok.
 For NALU, I use the complex numeric function `y = (x1/4) + (x2/2) + x3**2` to evaluate the network.

+**Note**: Readers are welcome to tune  my model on various arithmetic functions and let me know the results.